lubkoKuzenko/angular-clean-code/README.md

 }
 ```

+#### SharedModule

-### SharedModule – usually a set of components or services that will be reused in other application modules, not applied globally.
+Usually a set of components or services that will be reused in other application modules, not applied globally.
 They can be imported by feature modules.

 Structure of SHARED module: